VaxobjanovDev/Dictionary/README.md

 # Dictionary

-You can see yhis simple app
+You can see this simple app https://definitions-app.netlify.app

 ## Available Scripts